MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 ## Performance analysis

-It is very important to ensure that e-commerce site pages are performance tested before going live.
-This can be done with a wide array of existing web page performance testing tools.
-At a minimum, you can use web browser **F12** development tools to examine the network loads for individual parts of a page, which can help identify any performance bottlenecks for further investigation.
+It's very important that e-commerce site pages be performance tested before they go live.
+You can use a wide range of existing webpage performance testing tools for this purpose.
+At a minimum, you can use your web browser's F12 Developer Tools to examine the network loads for individual parts of a page.
+This approach can help identify any performance bottlenecks so that you can investigate them further.

 ## Restrict your e-commerce website from loading inside external website HTML iframe elements